-Stitches by David Small attempts to work through trauma by creatively remembering the past.
+Stitches by David Small attempts to work through personal trauma by creatively remembering the past.
 Small invokes his childhood imagination and dreams in an attempt to represent the unknowable and bring the reader into the internal world that allowed him to survive an emotionally-wrought upbringing.
 As El Refaie points out, ‘imagination may sometimes provide a more adequate expression of subjective truths than can be achieved by sticking to the literal facts, if they are even accessible’ (2012a, p.
 16).